lifeline

 Defibrillation pads ready for instant deployment

-The electrode pads are folded and stored in custom-designed canisters integrated into the arms and back of the device.
-This makes them ready for deployment in seconds—and replacing used pads is equally effortless.
+Electrode pads are folded and stored in custom canisters built into the arms and back of the device.
+Pulling the green tab deploys them in one motion; replacing used pads is just as fast.

 Exploded view of pad canister showing translucent housing, live hinge, and green pull tab